 First let me suggest a premise: all good fiction is, at least in part, autobiographical.
-And by the way, that goes for historical novels, westerns, science fiction, and gritty police professionals, as well as “mainstream” fiction.
+And by the way, that goes for historical novels, westerns, science fiction, and gritty police professionals.
 What may seem like flights of fancy usually have some source within our own experience, or our own dreams of glory and nightmares of disaster.

 Well, perhaps this is a conversation for another time.
 Meanwhile, let’s just accept that your own life is a rich source of fictional stories.
 Flannery O’Connor is said to have said, “Any writer who survived childhood has enough material to last his whole career.”
 She may not really have said that, because I’ve never seen a primary source for the quotation, and it’s been quoted so differently by different secondary sources that it may be apocryphal.
 But that doesn’t make the statement any less true.

 I would add that the rich mine of materials isn’t limited to memories of childhood.
 Life is full of turning points, changes, choices, and consequences, and they’re all waiting to be exploited.

 The Junk Drawer of Your Memory.

 Every home has at least one junk drawer.
 Opening memory’s junk drawer is like opening a jar of insects, some beautiful, some with stingers or teeth.
 Where did this key come from?
 Who do I know who drives a Porsche?
 Why did I save this snapshot of my ex-husband trying to politely carve the birthday cake I made from scratch, when we both knew he didn’t want to be reminded he was turning forty?
 One joker card from the MGM Grand?
 As I remember, the joke was on me.
 My first report card.
 All A’s except for citizenship.
 Ticket stubs from My Fair Lady.
 I still have a Gene McCarthy button?
 I still have my draft card?